Your Official Guide to Picking the Best Dog Breed for You

 Beagles are fun-loving

 America’s favorite hound dog, according to the AKC, Beagles are not only great hunters but make fantastic family dogs.
 They are fun-loving and, with those big eyes and long hound-dog ears, very cute.
 They are easy to train and equally love romping in the yard and crashing out on the sofa.
 Apartment dwellers beware, beagles, and all hounds, are loud.
 They bark and bay by nature and may be more well-suited to stand alone houses than apartments with shared walls.
+Breed-specific advice is one of the secrets your vet won’t tell you.

 Dachshunds are frisky